Mobile’s Mardi Gras

 Mobile was founded in 1702 and was designated capital of French “Louisiane” in 1711 by Jean Baptiste LeMoyne, Sieur de Bienville.
 So Mobile does have a French heritage that goes with its Mardi Gras celebrations.
 Le Sieur de Bienville has a memorial in Bienville Square in the center of town.

 The Spanish controlled Mobile after the French.
 They’re remembered in Spanish Plaza, a few blocks from Bienville Square.
-These beautful porcelain park benches must have been gifts from the Spanish cities named on the benches.
+These beautiful porcelain park benches must have been gifts from the Spanish cities named on the benches.

 With both French and Spanish heritage, Catholicism is well-represented in Mobile.